MrConorAE/home-assistant.io/source/_integrations/starlink.markdown

 - Uplink throughput - The amount of data being uploaded through Starlink
 - Downlink throughput - The amount of data being downloaded through Starlink
 - Last boot time - The time Starlink was last turned on
+- State - The raw status of Starlink.
+Usually `CONNECTED` when working, but is useful for more detail when outages occur (`NO_PINGS` is 'No signal' in the app, `SEARCHING` is 'Searching for satellites', etc.)

 ### Binary sensor